Frederick Herzberg: Background

 Herzberg also prepared intensively prior to his 1959 study - not least by scrutinising and comparing the results and methodologies of all 155 previous research studies into job attitudes carried out between 1920 and 1954.

 The level of preparation, plus the 'critical incident' aspect and the depth of care and analysis during the 1959 project, helped make Herzberg's study such a powerful and sophisticated piece of work.
 Herzberg expanded his motivation-hygiene theory in his subsequent books: Work and the Nature of Man (1966); The Managerial Choice (1982); and Herzberg on Motivation (1983).

 Significantly, Herzberg commented in 1984, twenty-five years after his theory was first published:

 "The original study has produced more replications than any other research in the history of industrial and organizational psychology." (source: Institute for Scientific Information)

 The absence of any serious challenge to Herzberg's theory continues effectively to validate it.

-Herzberg's central theory is very relevant to modern understanding employer/employee relationships, mutual understanding and alignment within the Psychological Contract.
+- Herzberg's central theory is very relevant to the modern understanding of employer/employee relationships, mutual understanding and alignment within the Psychological Contract.